Understanding the Protection of Personal Information Act (POPIA) and its Applicability in South Africa

 Overview of POPIA

-POPIA was signed into law on 26 November 2013, and its provisions came into effect on 1 July 2020.
-The act aims to ensure that all personal information processed by organizations is handled responsibly, protecting individuals from the unauthorized use or disclosure of their personal data.
+POPIA was signed into law on 26 November 2013, and its provisions came into effect on 1 July 2020, with the one-year grace period for compliance ending on 1 July 2021.
+The act aims to ensure that all personal information processed by organisations is handled responsibly, protecting individuals from the unauthorised use or disclosure of their personal data.
 POPIA is aligned with international data protection standards and brings South Africa in line with global best practices regarding privacy and data protection.

 Applicability of POPIA